 On a recent trip to Orlando, I spent some time people-watching in the mall while my wife shopped for curios.
 I paid particular attention to the men, and noticed many of them walking around with backpacks or messenger bags.
 In fifteen minutes of people-watching on a Saturday afternoon, I spotted around twenty men carrying a bag or satchel of some kind.

-Granted, Orlando is a resort area, and we tend to carry gear on vacation (sunscreen, sunglasses, etc.) that we don’t normally carry.
+Granted, Orlando is a resort area.
+We tend to carry gear on vacation (sunscreen, sunglasses, etc.) that we don’t normally carry.
 But it wasn’t just married men or obvious tourists who were carrying an extra bag.
-I also spotted single men and dad’s tasked with carrying all of the family’s gear.
+It’s easy to spot single men and dads tasked with carrying all of the family’s gear.
 It seems like the everyday carry bag may be here to stay.

 I also noticed that if men have to carry around a man-purse, they want it to be as tough looking as possible.
-The majority of bags I saw had military-style MOLLE straps on them, and most of those bags were in some form of camo.
+The majority of bags I saw had military-style MOLLE straps on them.
+Most of those bags were in some form of camo.

 What I carry on me everyday affects what goes into my carry bag as much as my job and my lifestyle does.
 I carry a firearm, tourniquet, flashlight, and knife with me everywhere I can.
 The gear in my bag should complement (not duplicate) the stuff I have on my person.
 As such, the only two things in my everyday carry bag that duplicate what I have on me is an extra tourniquet and a more powerful flashlight.
 Other than that, the gear in my bag is different than what I carry on me and can be broken down into three groups.

 Group Number One: Writing/Photography/Other